 15. Community Partner shall participate in partnership building with SHI as described in the Community Partner Criteria for Qualification.

-16. Failure by Community Partner to fully comply with this Agreement may result in SHI suspending or terminating food deliveries without notice at any time in its discretion.
+16. Failure by Community Partner to fully comply with this Agreement may result in SHI suspending or terminating delivery of Donated Food without notice at any time in its discretion.

-17. This Agreement shall terminate one year from the Effective Date.
+17. This Agreement shall terminate one year from the Effective Date but may be renewed by mutual agreement of SHI and Community Partner thereafter.

 18. This Agreement contains the entire agreement between SHI and Community Partner.
 The Agreement shall be interpreted according to and controlled by the laws of the State of Indiana.